 Prepare your car for colder climates

 If you’re travelling during the winter or you’re off to a colder country, it’s worth remembering that your car can sometimes bear the brunt of bad weather - snow, ice and a lot of rain can all take their toll.
 Fortunately, there are some simple precautions we can all take to help protect our cars against damage.
 As well as cold weather essentials that are easy to store away in the car boot.
-Head to our helpful guide for more information and ideas.
+Head to our helpful guide for preparing your car for winter driving.

 We’ve all been there – running out of phone charge when you’re using the map or keeping the kids entertained with videos.
 It can be a nightmare, but with a mobile phone in-car charger, you’ll never run out of battery on the move again.
 Look out for models suitable for charging two devices at one time including MP3 players and digital cameras.

 Get comfortable and cozy